 How long is the typical wait for paediatric occupational therapy in Victoria?

-Wait times for paediatric OT in Victoria vary depending on whether you're accessing services through the public system, private practitioners, or NDIS.
-Public services may have longer wait lists, sometimes several months.
+Wait times vary depending on whether you're accessing services through the public system, private practice, or NDIS.
+Public services may have longer waiting lists, sometimes several months.
 Private practitioners often have shorter wait times.
-If your child needs assessment or diagnosis to access services, speak with your GP first, who can provide referrals and discuss available options in your area.
+NDIS participants can access services more quickly once their plan is approved.
+Contact your local health service or practitioners directly for current wait time information in your area.

 What does a first occupational therapy appointment involve for my child?

-A first appointment typically includes the therapist getting to know your child and family, discussing your concerns, and observing how your child manages daily activities.
-They may ask about your child's development, routines, and any challenges you've noticed.
-The therapist gathers information to understand your child's needs.
-Subsequent appointments build on this foundation with tailored activities and strategies based on what you've discussed together.
+The first appointment typically includes getting to know your child and family, discussing your concerns, and observing how your child manages daily activities.
+The occupational therapist may ask about your child's routines, development, and what you'd like to work on together.
+They'll explain their approach and answer your questions.
+Subsequent appointments involve more detailed assessment and planning based on your child's needs.

 How do I use NDIS funding for occupational therapy in Frankston?